uofa-cmput404/uofa-cmput404.github.io/content/labsignments/js.md

 # Getting Started

-1. Get the GitHub classroom link from eClass, create your assignment, and clone it.
-2. Create an appropriate `.gitignore` file, to prevent unwanted files being committed to your repository.
-(See Django/Heroku labs for tips.)
-3. Creat an HTML page: `clock.html`.
+1. Create an HTML page: `clock.html`.
 This must contain all of your HTML, CSS and JS.

 # App